buserror/simavr/README.md

 Extras:
 -------
-* /gdb/ support fully work (gdb server) including some pretty cool “passive modes”.
+* _gdb_ support fully work (gdb server) including some pretty cool “passive modes”.
-* There is also very easy support for “VCD” (Value Change Dump) that can be visualized graphicaly as “waveforms” with tools like /gtkwave/ (see bellow).
+* There is also very easy support for “VCD” (Value Change Dump) that can be visualized graphicaly as “waveforms” with tools like _gtkwave_ (see bellow).
 * There are a few examples of real life firmwares running on simavr, including OpenGL rendering of the display…
-* There is support /Arduino/, but no integration to the IDE
+* There is support _Arduino_, but no integration to the IDE

 *Note:* a mailinglist/google group now exists
 You can also join *#simavr* on Freenode for a very quiet IRC channel.

 VCD Support -- built in logic analyzer
 -----------
-/simavr/ can output most of it's pins, firmware variables, interrupts and a few other things as signals to be dumped into a file that can be plotted using gtkwave for further, precise analysis.
+_simavr_ can output most of it's pins, firmware variables, interrupts and a few other things as signals to be dumped into a file that can be plotted using gtkwave for further, precise analysis.
-A firmware can contain instructions for /simavr/ to know what to trace, and the file is automatically generated.
+A firmware can contain instructions for _simavr_ to know what to trace, and the file is automatically generated.
 Example: